Help people to understand what information they’re being asked to provide, and why

 It is important that people who need to access a social service to improve their wellbeing or that of their whānau, understand how their information will be collected and managed and the benefits of providing it.
 When their only practical choice is to provide their information or refuse a service, having this understanding may help them to provide their information with confidence, rather than refuse a service that could help them.

 People within agencies who are involved in deciding what personal information may need to be collected for specific purposes should endeavour to identify any choices that are consistent with and won’t defeat those purposes (see Purpose Matters).
 This may include:

-- identifying and putting processes in place for situations where it is acceptable to provide no, or limited, personal information.
-For example, cultural considerations or people with disabilities or experiencing high levels of stress may warrant such an approach, including practical considerations such as alternatives to confirming identity when individuals don’t have a driving licence
+- identifying and putting processes in place for situations where it is acceptable to provide no, or limited, or alternative kinds of personal information, for example, cultural considerations or the fact that people have disabilities or are experiencing high levels of stress may warrant such an approach, including practical considerations such as alternatives to confirming identity when individuals don’t have a driving licence

 - enabling people to agree to some purposes for which their personal information can be used, but not others